veriepicc/vibecoding-tutorial/README.md

 It's like walking.
 You don't think about every muscle.
 You just decide to walk, and your body handles the rest.
 Here, you're the mind, and the AI is the body that writes the code.

+## Your Secret Weapon: Thinking Like a Programmer

+This is the part that trips people up.
+Vibe coding doesn't mean you know nothing about programming.
+In fact, it works best when you *do*.

+The key is that you don't need to know the *syntax*, but you need to know the *shape* of the solution.
+You need to think like an architect, not a bricklayer.
+An architect doesn't need to know how to mix cement, but they damn well better know that a building needs a foundation.

+Your first prompt was a perfect example:
+> "lets make a 2d web game in node.js using simple css, and html and javascript."

+This wasn't a vague, "make me a game."
+It was a technically informed, high-level directive.
+You specified the entire architecture:
+-   **"web game":** Tells the AI it needs a client-server model.
+-   **"node.js":** Specifies the backend technology.
+-   **"css, html, javascript":** Specifies the frontend stack.

+You knew the right tools for the job, but you didn't get bogged down in the details of how to use them.
+You gave the AI a professional blueprint, and it handled the construction.
+This is the art of vibe coding: leveraging your programming knowledge to guide the AI at the highest possible level.

 ## The Vibe Coder's Tools

 This process doesn't work by just copying and pasting from a chatbot website.
 You need the right environment.